 Your doctor will start with a physical exam.
-She'll also ask some questions about the problems you're having and your medical history.
+They'll also ask some questions about the problems you're having and your medical history.
 The next step may be a food diary.
 You'll write down the foods you eat and when you have symptoms.
 Then you'll share your notes with your doctor.

 If they think it's GERD, they'll start to treat you for it.
-If that doesn't work or you have other symptoms, she may send you to a specialist called a gastroenterologist who will perform tests to figure out what's behind your issues:
+If that doesn't work or you have other symptoms, they may send you to a specialist called a gastroenterologist who will perform tests to figure out what's behind your issues:

 - Ambulatory acid probe test: This test measures how much acid is in your stomach over 24 hours.
-Your doctor will thread a long, thin, flexible tube called a catheter through your nose and down your esophagus.
+Your doctor will thread a long, thin, flexible tube called a catheter through your nose or mouth and down your esophagus.
 You'll wear a small device to track how much acid comes into your esophagus or throat from your stomach.
 Your doctor might also attach a small device that looks like a capsule to the wall of your esophagus.
 It measures acid and sends signals to a small device you wear.
 It will fall off your esophagus and pass through your stool about 2 days later.

 - X-rays:You'll swallow a chalky liquid called barium.
 It will coat the inside of your throat, stomach, and upper intestines.
 That will make it easier for your doctor to see any problems in these organs on an X-ray.
 You may feel bloated or be a little sick to your stomach afterward.

 - Endoscopy: Your doctor will put a long, thin tube and tiny camera into your digestive tract to look for damage.
-It will thread through your nose and down your esophagus.
+It will thread down your throat and your esophagus.
 The tube can also be used for a biopsy if your doctor wants to take out a small sample of tissue to test.